 What type of education do chiropractic doctors receive?
 Chiropractors have a minimum of seven years post secondary education which includes three years in an undergraduate program and four or five years at an accredited chiropractic college.
 Most chiropractors have a bachelors' degree in addition to their Doctor of chiropractic degree.

-Do chiropractors treat conditions other than back pain?
+Do chiropractors help conditions other than back pain?
 Chiropractors provide chiropractic adjustments and manual therapy that are effective for several different types of soft tissue disorders including neck, back and other bodily extremity pain.
-Chiropractic care has also been known to treat several other conditions including ADHD, allergies, asthma, ear infections, fybromyalgia, headaches, PMS, Sciatica, Scoliosis, stress and more.
+Chiropractic care has also been known to help several other conditions including ADHD, allergies, asthma, ear infections, fybromyalgia, headaches, PMS, Sciatica, Scoliosis, stress and more.